 - Please read this before visiting

-Randall Children's Urgent Care treats patients from birth to 18 years old with the following illnesses and injuries that are not life-threatening or medical emergencies:
+Randall Children's Urgent Care treats patients from birth through 17 years old with the following illnesses and injuries that are not life-threatening or medical emergencies:

 || Head injuries without passing out

 || Incision and drainage

 || Strains and sprains